microspectrometer/dev-kit-2020/doc/book/spi-slave-data-ready-signal.md

 not a problem, using additional I/O pins is undesirable if the SPI master and SPI slave are on different circuit boards because this requires an extra dedicated signal wire between the two boards.

+Again, this is a *weird* problem to have.
+I had the problem because past me goofed.
+So I came up with a solution.
+I share it here because it works.
+But I will probably never do it this way again.

 ## Four-wire solution: if Slave Select pins are tied together, use MISO.